csswizardry/csswizardry.github.com/_posts/2016-12-12-css-shorthand-syntax-considered-an-anti-pattern.md

 }
 ```

-Here—although I’d question the use of [magic
+Here — although I’d question the use of [magic
-numbers](/2012/11/code-smells-in-css/#magic-numbers)—we
+numbers](/2012/11/code-smells-in-css/#magic-numbers) — we
 are still explicitly setting all four sides, so, again, this use of shorthand
 would still be okay.